-This bus trip from Puno to Cusco runs every day and takes you in a luxurious bus from Puno to Cusco in 10,5 hours.
+The tourist bus from Puno to Cusco runs every day and takes you on a luxurious bus from Puno to Cusco in 10,5 hours.
 It will cost you all day, but you travel in a relaxed pace and you get to see all kinds of cultural sites along the way.
 The bus stops at 6 different places along the route before they drop you off in Cusco.
+The same applies (in reverse order) for the Cusco to Puno bus.
+As I took the route from Puno to Cusco by bus, I’ll focus on that for this blog.

 You can click on the Pinterest share button on the left to share this image on Pinterest in a Pinterest friendly size.